2023-01-08

 When using languages like Java and C# which support reflection and intermediate code generation, we do not have to write Collaboration Monitors by hand; we can instead create a facility which will be automatically generating them for us on demand, at runtime.
 Such a facility can be very easily written with the help of Intertwine (see michael.gr - Intertwine.)

-Using Intertwine, we can create a Collaboration Monitor for any interface T which works as follows:
+Using Intertwine, we can create a Collaboration Monitor for any interface T. Such a Collaboration Monitor works as follows:

 • Contains an Entwiner of T so that it can expose interface T without any hand-written code implementing interface T. The Entwiner delegates to an instance of `AnyCall`, which expresses each invocation in a general-purpose form.